Levelling Up Health & Wellbeing

 Hardwiring physical activity and movement as a preventative tool will engage and influence the health and social care systems to reduce the demand on services and influence system budgets to be realigned, focussing on prevention.

-The Essex Local Delivery Pilots’, Prevention and Enablement Model is a test and learn, whole system change social care initiative, which is helping to improve the lives of people living with disabilities and/or long-term health conditions.
-This work has been strengthened through the partnership with the Adult Social Care sector across the county to deliver this initiative.
+The Essex Local Delivery Pilots’, Prevention and Enablement Model (PEM) is a test and learn, whole system change social care initiative, which is helping to improve the lives of people living with disabilities and/or long-term health conditions.
+This work has been strengthened through the partnership with the Adult Social Care sector across the county to deliver this initiative, particularly in care homes.
+Working collaboratively to embed and use physical activity as a tool within the health and social care system, has helped increase the confidence and capability across the integrated workforce.

 Particular work within care systems has seen the Moving Healthcare Professionals Programme provide training within Primary Care Networks to upskill staff to be confident in having conversations with patients about physical activity and map local physical activity provision.
 Active Essex hope that by providing training and support such as this, and the Find Your Active care home workshops it will help to build resilience and knowledge of the power of positive movement and physical activity.